-- 20. This Court's instruments do not expressly delegate the role of translation to any particular organ.
-Although the Practice Direction places the responsibility of translating certain pleadings on the Court Management Section, there is no explicit delegation of translation of other types of documents, particularly evidentiary material. - 21.
-The ICTR requires its registry to translate documents that have been found necessary to be provided to the defendant in his or her language.
-In contrast, at the ICC, save for documents that the prosecution is required to provide in the language of the accused, the defence teams are responsible for organizing their resources to protect the accused's rights.
+- 19. This Court's instruments do not expressly delegate the role of translation to any particular organ.
+The Practice Direction places the responsibility of translating certain pleadings on the Court Management Section, 48 but there is no explicit delegation of translation of other types of documents, particularly evidentiary. - 20.
+The ICTR requires its Registry to translate documents that have been found necessary to be provided to the defendant in his or her language.
+In contrast, before the ICC, except for documents that the prosecution is required to provide in the language of the defendant, the defence teams are responsible to organize their resources to protect the rights of the defendant.

-There Is No Right Of Translation Of Documents Into Defence Counsel's Language
+No Right Of Translation Of Documents Into Defence Counsel's Language

-22. Neither this Court's basic documents nor those of similar other tribunals contain provisions governing a defence counsel's right to translation of documents.
-In Muhimana, the ICTR considered whether a defence counsel, who was conversant only in French, was entitled to have all materials disclosed by the prosecution served in French, and to have the registry ensure free translation of those materials.
-The Tribunal required that two types of documents should be translated into both the
+- 21. Neither this Court's basic documents nor those of similar other tribunals contain express provisions governing a defence counsel's right to translation of documents. - 22.
+In Muhimana, the ICTR considered whether a defence counsel who was conversant only in French was entitled to have all materials disclosed by the prosecution served in French and to have the

-&lt;sup>40 Ljubicic Decision, p.
+&lt;sup>42 Liubicic Decision, p.
 3.

-&lt;sup>41 Naletilic Decision, p.
+&lt;sup>43 Naletilic Decision, p.
 3 (Translation Decision, fn.
 14).

-&lt;sup>42 Delalic Decision, para.
+&lt;sup>44 Delalic Decision, para.
 8 (Translation Decision, fn.
 7).

-&lt;sup>43 Lubanga Decision, pp. 5-8.
+&lt;sup>45 Lubanga Decision, pp. 5-8.

-Lubanga Decision p.
+&lt;sup>46 Lubanga Decision p.
 7.

-&lt;sup>45 Chui Decision, p.
+&lt;sup>47 Chui Decision, p.
 4 (citing ICC Rules, rule.76(3)).

-&lt;sup>46 Practice Direction, art.
+&lt;sup>48 Practice Direction, art.
 7.2.

-&lt;sup>47 Muhimana Decision, paras.
+&lt;sup>49 Muhimana Decision, paras.
 10, 13.

-&lt;sup>48 Chui Decision, p.
+&lt;sup>50 Chui Decision, p.
 5; Katanga Decision, pp. 3, 6